 1st, Let us be careful to get faith before-hand; for death is a time to use faith, not to get it.
-They were foolish virgins, who had their oil to buy when the Bridegroom was come.
-2dly, Study to live every day in the exercise of faith, and be still improving and making use of Christ in all his offices, and for all these ends and uses for which God hath given him to believers.
-3dly, Be frequently clearing up your evidences for heaven, and beware of letting fin blot them to you.
+They were foolish virgins, who had their oil to buy when the bridgeroom was come.

+2dly, Study to live every day in the exercise of faith, and be still improving and making use of Christ which God hath given him to believers. adly, Be frequently clearing up your evidences for heaven, and beware of letting fin blot them to you.
+4thly, Record and lay up the experiences of God's kind dealings with you, and be often reflecting upon them, that you may have them ready at hand in the hour of death.